An Extra Handy Insurance for a

-As with any other occupation, there are many things that could go wrong which could lead to some form of financial loss for you.
-To protect yourself from such losses, a good handyman insurance policy is a must.
+Just like with any other occupation, there are many things that could go wrong which could lead to some form of financial loss for you.
+Therefore, to protect yourself from such losses, a good handyman insurance policy is a must.

 In this blog

 According to Zippia, 17% of the total employed handymen in the U.S. work in retail, followed by construction (11%), and professional services (10%).
-About 79% of handymen prefer to work with private establishments over the government or the public.
+Also, about 79% of handymen prefer to work with private establishments over the government or the public.

 Specific handyman positions include: